|Degree Awarded||Master of Arts|

 The program starts with intensive language training in September (!) and proceeds with regular classes in October.
+The intensive Japanese course for students that are proficient in Chinese will start at the end of September or early October.
 Classes are offered by experts of the Sinology Department as well as the Department of Economics.
 During the first two terms students attend language classes, lectures and seminars in Würzburg, during the third term they attend language classes and seminars at the renowned Peking University.
 The final semester is intended for writing the master thesis.
 In general, students are based in Würzburg while writing the master thesis.
 Exceptions are possible if students write the thesis in cooperation with a firm or if they do research in China for their thesis.

 |China Business and Economics||(25%: 30 ECTS, 20 semester hours)|

 |Modern China Studies||(8%: 10 ECTS, 6 semester hours)|

 |Thesis||(25%: 30 ECTS)|